Spirik/GEM/README.md

 Supports [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) (since GEM ver.
 1.0), [U8g2](https://github.com/olikraus/U8g2_Arduino) (since GEM ver.
 1.1) and [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library) (since GEM ver.
 1.3) graphics libraries.

-> Note that each of AltSerialGraphicLCD, U8g2 and Adafruit GFX libraries are required by default, regardless of which one of them is actually used to drive display (although the ones that are not used shouldn't affect compiled sketch size much).
+> Note that U8g2 and Adafruit GFX libraries are required by default, regardless of which one of them is actually used to drive display (although the ones that are not used shouldn't affect compiled sketch size much).
 However, it is possible (since GEM ver.
 1.2.2) to exclude support for not used ones.
+Support for `AltSerialGraphicLCD` is disabled by default since GEM ver.
+1.5 (it is still possible to enable it).
 See [Configuration](#configuration) section for details.

 > For use with AltSerialGraphicLCD library (by Jon Green) LCD screen must be equipped with [SparkFun Graphic LCD Serial Backpack](https://www.sparkfun.com/products/9352) and properly set up to operate using firmware provided with aforementioned library.